alf45tar/PedalinoMini/README.md

 - **Double the stars**

-  _Add a star to the project if you do not want be a sponsor._
+  _Add a star to the project if you don't want be a sponsor._

   >Goal is 284 stars.
 Starting point is 142 stars as of April 5th, 2021.

 - **3 months from now**

-  _Be patience if a star is still too much for you._
+  _Be patience if you are not ready to add a star._

   >Goal is reached on July 4th, 2021.